-This project takes an inside-prison perspective, showing incarcerated individuals involved in the wide-ranging environmental work of Sustainability in Prisons Project.
+These images take the perspective from inside prison walls, showing incarcerated individuals that are involved in the environmental education of Sustainability in Prisons Project.
 The mission of Sustainability in Prisons project is to “empower sustainable change by bringing nature, science, and environmental education into prisons.”
 This involves conducting ecological research and conserving biodiversity by forging collaborations with scientists, incarcerated individuals, prison staff, students, and community partners.

 Beekeeping in Prison